• Skip to primary navigation

 BEGINNER BACKPACKERS | If you’re new to backpacking, the Therm-a-Rest UberLite is probably not the best option for you.
 Investing in a slightly warmer, slightly more durable three-season sleeping pad will probably be a better investment of your money.

-WEEKEND WARRIORS | If you’re worried about weight and perhaps are looking for something to compensate for the slightly-heavier shelter you might have, then the UberLite might be a good option for you.
+WEEKEND WARRIORS | If you’re worried about weight and perhaps are looking for something to compensate for the slightly heavier shelter you might have, then the UberLite might be a good option for you.
 That said, if you’re only going to invest in one sleeping pad, I would probably check out something like the NeoAir XLite (review) instead.

-THRU-HIKERS | Despite some users raising questions of durability with the UberLite, I would definitely recommend this pad if you’re planning on a thru-hike.
-Just be sure to warm your hiking companions to bring their earplugs (bug this is the case with most of the pads you’ll be looking at as a thru-hiker).
+THRU-HIKERS | Despite some users raising questions about durability with the UberLite, I would definitely recommend this pad if you’re planning on a thru-hike.
+Just be sure to warm your hiking companions to bring their earplugs (but this is the case with most of the pads you’ll be looking at as a thru-hiker).

 Therm-a-Rest NeoAir UberLite Tub